Cut Through the Confusion in Complying with NIST 800-171 Rev. 1

-It’s time to demonstrate compliance with DFARS Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, which requires contractors to implement National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 Rev. 1, “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.
+It’s time to demonstrate compliance with DFARS Clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, which requires contractors to implement National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 Rev. 1 (NIST 800-171), “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations”.

-Originally Department of Defense (DoD) primes and subcontractors had until December 31, 2017 to demonstrate compliance with NIST SP 800-171 Rev. 1.
-Recently, however, Ellen Lord, the defense undersecretary for acquisition, technology and logistics told the Senate Armed Services Committee offered a bit of conflicting information.
-“We said that clearly the only requirement for this year is to lay out what your plan is,” she said at the December 7th hearing.
+Originally Department of Defense (DoD) primes and subcontractors had until December 31, 2017, to demonstrate compliance with NIST 800-171.
+Recently, however, Ellen Lord, the defense undersecretary for acquisition, technology, and logistics told the Senate Armed Services Committee offered a bit of conflicting information.
+“We said that clearly, the only requirement for this year is to lay out what your plan is,” she said at the December 7th hearing.
 “That can be a very simple plan.
 We can help you with that plan.
 We can give you a template for that plan.
-Then just report your compliance to it.”
+Then just report your compliance with it.”